ChgoChad/companynewspcfcontrol/companynews/README.md

 ## Understanding and updating the code

 Steps mentioned above are sufficient if you want to use Bing News for fetching news items.
 But if you want to use any other news service like Google News or change the look and feel of the component, you can do so by updating the code.
-You can clone the code from the [GitHub Repo]() mentioned earlier
+You can clone the code from the [GitHub Repo](https://github.com/ChgoChad/companynewspcfcontrol) mentioned earlier

-Once you have the code locally, you can test the component, but before that, you need to update the Bing News key and base URL.
-You can provide it while testing the component locally from interface.
+Once you have the code locally, you can test the component, but before that, you need to update the Bing News API key and base URLs.
+You can provide it while testing the component locally using the PowerApps Component Framework Test Environment.

-***Note:*** You can add more news services.
+>***Note:*** You can add more news services.
 We have an out-of-the-box support for **Bing** news and **Google** news.
 In this example, we will use the Bing News API.

+In `Constants.ts` Replace **NewsSource** with `Bing` for Bing News (or `Google` for Google News)
 ```
-            NewsSource: any = "NewsSource";
+            NewsSource: any = "<<NewsSource>>";

             MoreNews: any = "<<More News Base URL>>";
 ```
-In `Constants.ts` Replace **NewsSource** with `Bing` for Bing News (or `Google` for Google News)

 Provide **News API URL, API Key and More News URL** (https://www.bing.com/news/search)

-***Note:*** For Google News, go [here](https://gnews.io/) and create an account to get API and token.
+>***Note:*** For Google News, go [here](https://gnews.io/) and create an account to get API and token.

 We can see under `getnews` function, we make a call to the News API and render the results in HTML form.
 We are using a plain vanilla HTML to show the news, you can adjust the look and feel based on needs.

 Finally, you need to build and start the application.
-Go to `companynews` folder in the repo and execute following commands:
+Go to `companynews` folder where you cloned the repo and execute following commands:

-- [ ]	**Install** - `npm install`
+1. **Install** - `npm install`

-- [ ]	**Build** - `npm run build`
+2. **Build** - `npm run build`

-- [ ]	**Start** - `npm start`
+3. **Start** - `npm start`

-Executing `npm start` will open a browser and display the component.
-To test the component, provide a value in the Value text, Key and Base URL  and see the news appearing.
+Executing `npm start` will open a browser and display the component in the PowerApps Component Framework Test Environment.
+You will need to provide a value for `SearchString`, `APIKey`, and `BaseURL` in the text boxes to the right of the test environment.
+You details on how to get these values are on the main [README](https://github.com/ChgoChad/companynewspcfcontrol) of this repo

-## Creating Solution zip
+## Creating Solution.zip

-Once you have tested the component and made any adjustments needed, you need to package the code into a solution which you will upload to our CRM org.
+Once you have tested the component and made any adjustments needed, you need to package the code into a solution which you can then import into your Dataverse environment.

-1. Create a folder named Solution and use the following commands to create the solution package
+1. Create a folder named `Solution` in the root of where you have cloned this main repo
 2. Create a new solutions project using the following command.
     ```
     pac solution init --publisher-name <<publishername>> --publisher-prefix <<prefix>>